-You may also want to consider the yield rates of the various funds on offer.
-This essentially measures the how much money each fund is making through dividend payments from the shares and investments it holds.
+Also check the yield rates of the various funds on offer.
+This measures how much money each fund makes through dividend payments from the shares and investments it holds.

-Firstly you should check how long they've managed the fund you are considering investing in and how it's performed under their tenure in charge, before looking further back.
+How long they've managed the fund you are considering investing in

 You should easily be able to find their previous investment record online to see how the funds they have managed have performed in the past, although this is no guarantee of future success.